 Tom Brady’s leadership has been a fascinating case study throughout his career.
 He’s a ruthless competitor and perfectionist on the field, yet always calm and collected off the field.
 There haven’t been stories of Brady letting loose in strip clubs, stealing, or assaulting anyone.
 Instead, he’s always been a classy, show-don’t-tell leader who doesn’t make immature mistakes.

 To circle back to executive coaching, Brady has long been praised for holding himself and others accountable.
 Joe Judge, current coach of the New York Giants – who worked with Brady for eight years on the Patriots – credits this trait as the one that sets him apart from most players.

 In many ways, the way Brady carries himself as a leader has had the largest ripple effect on both the Patriots and Buccaneers, whether it’s a quarterback in the NFL, CEO of a Fortune 500 company, patriarch of a family-run business, or head of a startup, the demeanor, attitude, and actions of a leader impacts the mindset of everyone else.

 As an executive, your actions inside and outside of business hours set the tone for everyone else.
 If you are loud, immature, and are unsupportive of your staff, you are more than likely creating a less productive work environment.

-On the flip side, exhibiting emotional intelligence and going the extra mile to give your staff support is going to motivate people to reciprocate.
-Ultimately, your goal as an executive is to foster an environment where staff genuinely want to go the extra mile – because they believe in you and know you’re in their corner.
+On the flip side, exhibiting emotional intelligence and going the extra mile to give your staff support will motivate people to reciprocate.
+So, ultimately, your goal as an executive is to foster an environment where staff genuinely want to go the extra mile – because they believe in you and know you’re in their corner.